shu8/Stack-Overflow-Optional-Features/README.md

 - Add a label when the question you are viewing is a 'hot-network question':
 Adds a label next to the title ad under view count if the current question is hot (over the network)

+- View links to imgur in comments inline
+Converts links to imgur in comments to actual images to avoid clicks!

 ---